-- Q: When is the FHCF Reimbursement Premium due? - A: Reimbursement premium is due in three installments on 8/1, 10/1, and 12/1. - Q: How are my FHCF reimbursement premium installments calculated? - A: The first two installments are 1/3 of your prior year's premium adjusted for any change in coverage multiple.
-Your third installment is based on the actual premium calculated for the contract year based on your Data Call submission minus any premium already paid in the first two installments.
-If your prior year premium is less than \$5,000, the entire prior premium will be invoiced as a first installment and no second installment will be invoiced.
+- Q: When is the FHCF Reimbursement Premium due? - A: Reimbursement premium is due in three installments on 8/1, 10/1, and 12/1. - Q: How are my FHCF reimbursement premium installments calculated? - A: FHCF reimbursement premium installments are calculated as follows: - The first two installments are 1/3 of your prior year's premium adjusted for any change in coverage multiple.
+Your third installment is based on the actual premium calculated for the Contract Year based on your Data Call submission minus any premium already paid in the first two installments. - If your prior year premium is less than \$5,000, the entire prior premium will be invoiced as a first installment and no second installment will be invoiced. - Q: How is a new participant's FHCF reimbursement premium determined? - A: FHCF reimbursement premium for new participants is based on when the first Covered Policy is written: